MicrosoftDocs/win32/desktop-src/winmessenger/im-imsgrlock.md

 ---
 title: IMsgrLock interface
 description: Do not use.
-The IMsgrLock interface implements an API that is used to unlock Licensed Messenger objects. ms.assetid: '688b7ac9-4cde-4f64-9a42-db5311517715'
+The IMsgrLock interface implements an API that is used to unlock Licensed Messenger objects. ms.assetid: 688b7ac9-4cde-4f64-9a42-db5311517715
+keywords:
+- IMsgrLock interface Windows Messenger
-keywords: ["IMsgrLock interface Windows Messenger", "IMsgrLock interface Windows Messenger , described"]
+- IMsgrLock interface Windows Messenger , described
 topic_type:
 - apiref
 api_name: